kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 ## Design Details

+#### Defaulting
 If unset, it will default to `PodFailurePolicy`, which is the current [reason](https://sourcegraph.com/github.com/kubernetes/kubernetes@6a4e93e776a35d14a61244185c848c3b5832621c/-/blob/staging/src/k8s.io/api/batch/v1/types.go?L542) the Job controller uses when a PodFailurePolicy triggers a Job failure.

+#### Validation
+- We will validate the user-defined Reason is a valid reason ([non-empty, CamelCase string](https://github.com/kubernetes/kubernetes/blob/dd301d0f23a63acc2501a13049c74b38d7ebc04d/staging/src/k8s.io/apimachinery/pkg/apis/meta/v1/types.go#L1555)).
+- We will also validate the user-defined Reason does not conflict with any [K8s internal reasons used by the Job controller](https://sourcegraph.com/github.com/kubernetes/kubernetes@862ff187baad9373d59d19e5d736dcda1e25e90d/-/blob/staging/src/k8s.io/api/batch/v1/types.go?L543-553).

+#### Business logic
-When a `PodFailurePolicyRule` matches a pod failure and the `Action` is `FailJob`, the Job controller will add the reason defined in the `Reason` field to the JobFailed [condition](https://sourcegraph.com/github.com/kubernetes/kubernetes@6a4e93e776a35d14a61244185c848c3b5832621c/-/blob/pkg/controller/job/job_controller.go?L816) added to the Job.
+When a `PodFailurePolicyRule` matches a pod failure and the `Action` is `FailJob`, the Job controller will add the reason defined in the `SetConditionReason` field to the JobFailed [condition](https://sourcegraph.com/github.com/kubernetes/kubernetes@6a4e93e776a35d14a61244185c848c3b5832621c/-/blob/pkg/controller/job/job_controller.go?L816) added to the Job.

 ### Test Plan